t1/deployer/TUTORIAL.md

 # Tutorial

-After you've read the 1-Minute-Tutorial in the README, you can already nicely install and update artifacts.
+After you've read the 1-Minute-Tutorial in the README, you can already nicely install and update deployables.
 But the deployer can do much more, and this tutorial will show you how to basically configure resources, how to combine them into bundles, and how to integrate it all into a CI or even CD pipeline.

-'Resources' are all the things that the deployer can change, e.g. applications (artifacts like `war` files) as well as loggers, etc.
+'Resources' are all the things that the deployer can change, e.g. applications (deployables like `war` files) as well as loggers, etc.

 ## GET config